Irish Americans: Women

 The Irish people were the first of many to immigrate to the U.S. in mass waves, including large groups of single young women between the ages of 16 and 24.
 Up until this point, free women who settled in the colonies mostly came after their husbands had already made the journey and could afford their trip, or were brought over to be married to an eligible colonist who paid for their journey.
 Many Irish fled their home country to escape unemployment and starvation during the Great Irish Famine.
 The richest of the Irish resettled in England, where their skilled work was greatly accepted, but lower class Irish and women could find little work in Western Europe, leading them to cross the Atlantic in search of greater financial opportunities.

 Some Irish women resorted to prostitution in large cities such as Boston and New York City.
 They were often arrested for intoxication, public lewdness, and petty larceny.
 Most of the single Irish women preferred service labor as a form of income.
 These women made a higher wage than most by serving the middle and high-class in their own homes as nannies, cooks and cleaners.
 The wages for domestic service were higher than that of factory workers and they lived in the attics of upscale mansions.
 By 1870, forty percent of Irish women worked as domestic servants in New York City, making them over fifty percent of the service industry at the time.

 Prejudices ran deep in the north and could be seen in newspaper cartoons depicting Irish men as hot-headed, violent drunkards.
 The initial backlash the Irish received in America lead to their self-imposed seclusion, making assimilation into society a long and painful process.

+Irish Americans of African American descent

+Historians of the Irish diaspora have tended to overlook the history of Black Irish Americans.
+The New Deal's Federal Writers' Project includes many narratives of Irish American slave owners and poor Irish American workers engaging in sexual relations with both enslaved and free Black people, and numerous children were born of mixed Irish and Black heritage.

+The African American Irish Diaspora Network is an organization founded in 2020 that is dedicated to Black Irish Americans and their history and culture.
+Black Irish American activists and scholars have pushed to increase awareness of Black Irish history and advocate for greater inclusion of Black people within the Irish-American community.

+In 2021, New York University marked the beginning of Black History Month Ireland by publishing a report on Black and Brown Irish Americans.
+The report was created to bring visibility to Irish Americans of color and increase awareness of the racial diversity within the Irish-American community.